-Art Psychotherapy Teaching
+Art Psychotherapy Teaching and CPD Training

 When teaching, my specialism is practicing from psychodynamic foundations, integrating intersectional and feminist perspectives, exploring identity and difference and raising a consciousness in practitioners surrounding issues of power and privilege in art therapy practice.